INFORMSJoC/2024.0546/src/LogTPm/readme.md

    Output: y, the value of the homotopy system (in [0,1]^{2L}).

-- `ahomof.m`: the system of equations in the corrector step.
+- `ahomof.m`: the system of equations to solve in the corrector step.

    Input: x, a point in [0,1]^{2L+1}.